Getting Started with PIC-IoT WG

-- While still in the Embedded tab, add two cloud event elements to the canvas.
-The cloud event element is a coupled element between the Embedded Cloud tabs that enables a project’s data to be sent to Atmosphere.
+- While still in the Embedded tab, add two Device Event elements to the canvas.
+The Device Event element is a coupled element between the Embedded and Cloud tabs that enables a project’s data to be sent to Atmosphere.

-- Connect the MCP9808 element to the first cloud event element.
+- Connect the MCP9808 element to the first Device Event element.
 This adds the

 Send Eventevent to the